Harsh-Decoded/Assignment-Frontend/README.md

 # Frontend for Backend server

-Welcome to the Vite + React Starter Template!
-This template provides a quick and easy way to start building modern web applications using Vite, React, and Shadcn UI, with basic Darkmode functionality already installed.

 ## Features

 - **Vite:** The next-generation frontend tooling.
 It's fast, lightweight, and comes with great features out of the box.